karthiaravinth/Chakra/README.md

 # Practice the coding

-This repositery has the different types of coding questions and Solutions
+This repositery has the different types of coding